knice/inquiry.ucsc.edu/source/_articles/2021-22/deflowering.md

 provocative about them.
 They can make you uncomfortable.
-W](https://havc.ucsc.edu/faculty/derek-murray)[hen you look at the various meanings associated with flowers, and then at Mapplethorpe's BDSM images, or images of black men,](https://www.bloomsbury.com/us/mapplethorpe-and-the-flower-9781788312516/) some of the deeper meanings are the same."
+W](https://havc.ucsc.edu/faculty/derek-murray)[hen you look at the various meanings associated with flowers, and then at Mapplethorpe's BDSM images, or images of Black men,](https://www.bloomsbury.com/us/mapplethorpe-and-the-flower-9781788312516/) some of the deeper meanings are the same."